LateNightIceCream/z-transform-visualization/README.md

 # z-transform-visualization
-visualizing the magnitude response of the z-transform of a system
+Vsualizing the magnitude response of the z-transform of a system with a geometric interpretation.

 The z-transform of a difference equation of a system, e.g. an FIR-Filter, is defined by